epfl-ada/ada-2022-project-utopiansky2022/README.md

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Research Questions: A list of research questions you would like to address during the project.
+Research Questions:
-How are m/f characters characterized?
+The following questions will serve to scope and guide our efforts during the course of this project --- How are m/f characters characterized?
 Can NLP be useful for this?
     How do they comport themselves?
     What do they say?